Rebalanser/rebalanser-net-zookeeper/README.md

  - getChildren() /chroot/group/resources
  - getData() /chroot/group/epoch

 The clients and resources watches tell the leader when it needs to perform rebalancing.
-The epoch watch will notify the leader when a different client also got elected leader.
+The epoch watch will notify the coordinator if a different client also got elected leader.
 This causes the current leader to stop, close its session and start a new one as a follower.
+This way we avoid two active coordinators.

 Once a follower, a client sets a watch on the next lowest client znode.
 When a notification fires for that client it gets all children of the clients/ znode and if it has the smallest sequence number it is the coordinator, else it finds the next lowest znode, places a watch on it and continues to be a follower.